iputils/iputils/README.md

 - tracepath

 If you still use [old version](http://www.skbuff.net/iputils/), please consider moving forward to new releases placed here.

-This version also fully supports glibc, uClibc and musl-libc.

-Localization is hosted on [Fedora Weblate](https://translate.fedoraproject.org/projects/iputils/iputils/).

 <!-- vim: set tw=80: -->